netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## From version 07 to 08
 - Improved Error-handling example to show the most common scenario based on W3C standard.
 - Uplifting dates
+- Serveral edits based on OpsDir comments
+- Security considerations for Quic and Mutual Authentication

 ## From version 06 to 07